eva-nikolai/eva-nikolai.github.io/index.md

 <hr>

-For a look at some of my previous work, please look at my [Portfolio](portfolio)
+For a look at some of my previous work, please navigate at my [Portfolio](portfolio)

 For a comprehensive look at my background, please navigate to my [Resume](resume3)